 This set of Engineering Mechanics Questions and Answers for Freshers focuses on “Cartesian Vectors – 2”.

 1. Express the vector in the Cartesian Form, if the angle made by it with y and z axis is 60˚ and 45˚ respectively.
-Also it make an angle of α with x-axis.
+Also, it makes an angle of α with the x-axis.
 The magnitude of the force is 200N.

 a) 100i + 100j + 141.4k N